-The time commitment for this repair service might vary depending on the site's geographical region.
+The time commitment for this repair service might vary depending on the geographical region of site.
 For more service information available in your site, contact your local Hewlett Packard Enterprise support center.

 For more information on Hewlett Packard Enterprise support services, see the Hewlett Packard Enterprise website.